torvalds/linux/Documentation/process/submitting-patches.rst

 Exception:  If your mailer is mangling patches then someone may ask you to re-send them using MIME.

-See :ref:`Documentation/process/email-clients.rst <email_clients>`
-for hints about configuring your e-mail client so that it sends your patches untouched.
+See :doc:`/process/email-clients` for hints about configuring your e-mail client so that it sends your patches untouched.

 Respond to review comments
 --------------------------